Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 They were instructed to complete each partial word by typing the complete word.
 Items were presented in randomized order, with a seven-second time limit per item to encourage spontaneous, intuitive responses.

-Participants then completed a demographic questionnaire.
+Participants then completed a demographic questionnaire suspicion questions and the manipulation check.
-Afterward, they were asked whether they had any suspicions about the study's true purpose and, if so, were invited to describe them.
-As a manipulation check, all participants recalled the type of feedback they had received on the GKT and provided a self-evaluation of their own gender knowledge.

 Upon completing all study components, participants received a full debriefing.
 This included an explanation of the study's true purpose and a clarification that the feedback provided during the Gender Knowledge Test was fabricated and randomly assigned.